I fix and improve English translations of Korean documents through my revision (editing/proofreading) service.

 Detailed descriptions of the approaches

 - Technical Proofread/Technical and Stylistic Proofread – These two approaches involve only checking the target text for errors, or errors and style.
 I will not systematically compare the source text to the target text.
-For this reason, the fixed-rate component in the proofreading workflow is roughly half that of the editing workflow (which compares the source to the target).
+For this reason, the cost of the fixed-rate component in the proofreading workflow is roughly half that of the editing workflow (which compares the source to the target).
 With proofreading, I ignore the source text unless something stands out as odd enough to warrant a check of the source text for verification, in which case I will fix applicable errors that I find.
 Keep in mind that I cannot certify a translation as accurate following only a proofreading workflow.

 - Careful Edit/Intense Edit – I include everything from the Light Edit, but also work on style.
-With a Careful Edit, I tidy up the style somewhat, but it is with the Intense Edit that I aim for my very best work.
+With a Careful Edit, I tidy up the style somewhat, but it is only with the Intense Edit that I aim for my very best work.
 For these two editing approaches to be cost-viable, the original translation must already be pretty good.
 If I have to make too many edits, then the cost of revision will approach that of a complete retranslation, especially with the Intense Edit.

 Important conditions and caveats